alastair-swan/motorcontrol/README.md

 ## Server

 Built using React and Next.js App Router for the backend with c++ libraries handeling the communication to the chip using the i2c interface on a raspberry pi.

+## C++ API

+Located in /src/MotorI2C
+On should work on any linux system provided that the i2c bus is accessable and that the correct bus is selected.